Compare NSW Electricity Providers

 Ratings result

-Red Energy is the best-rated electricity provider in our review for the ninth year in a row.
-It achieved five stars across almost all research categories this year, scoring top marks for bill & cost clarity, customer service, ease of sign-up, online tools and advice and overall satisfaction.
-It received four stars for value for money.
+Red Energy is the best-rated electricity provider in our review for the tenth consecutive year.
+The retailer was awarded five stars in several key research categories, including customer service, bill and cost clarity, ease of sign-up and overall satisfaction.
+It also received four stars for value for money and online tools and advice.

 Editor’s notes

-Owned by renewable energy generation company Snowy Hydro, Red Energy operates across New South Wales, Victoria, Queensland, South Australia and the Australian Capital Territory, keeping things fairly simple with only two or three market offers for prospective customers to consider.
-Most plans come with variable rates, meaning usage and supply charges can be changed at the retailer’s discretion.
-However, there are no contract terms or exit fees to worry about if you decide to leave.
-Aside from great customer service, Red Energy’s biggest selling point is its partnership with Qantas which sees customers pocket two Frequent Flyer points for every dollar on their bill that’s paid on time.
+Owned by renewable energy generation company Snowy Hydro, Red Energy operates across NSW, Victoria, Queensland, South Australia and the Australian Capital Territory.
+The retailer offers a selection of unique market offers, with most plans featuring variable rates, but no lock-in contracts or exit fees.
+Aside from great customer service, Red Energy’s biggest selling point is its partnership with Qantas, which sees customers pocket two Frequent Flyer points for every dollar on their bill that’s paid on time.

 2. Alinta Energy